-The most sensitive part on your cat’s body is its stomach.
+The most sensitive part of your cat’s body is its stomach.
 The stomach area provides easy access to some of the most sensitive and necessary organs in your cat’s body.
 This primordial pouch offers a little bit of extra protection to this sensitive area.

-You might wonder why cats need extra protection in this area since they often walk on their feet anyways.
+You might wonder why cats need extra protection in this area since they often walk on their feet anyway.
 Whenever cats get into fights, they often use their back claws as a weapon.
 This motion can easily damage and kill the opposing cat if the back claws strike into a vital organ.